-VIA3 Reduces ESG Complexity & Improves ESG ratings
+VIA3 Reduces ESG Complexity and Improves ESG Ratings

-Third Economy’s VIA3 Framework defines sustainability in five key aspects – Values, Impact, Analysis of ESG, Alignment and Activism.
+Third Economy’s VIA3 Framework defines sustainability in five key aspects: Values, Impact, Analysis, Alignment and Activism.
 We illustrate “how” an entity may or may not be sustainable with the VIA3 compass.
-This provides an easy-to-understand analysis which helps to quickly locate sustainable investment products and determine how a product aligns with investment priorities.
+This provides an easy-to-understand analysis that helps to quickly locate sustainable investment products and determine how a product aligns with investment priorities.

 Strong support of sustainability principles

 The VIA3 Framework assesses five criteria to improve ESG ratings – Values, Impact, Analysis, Alignment and Activism – illustrated by the VIA3 compass.